tytydraco/yessleep/out/My_mother_gave_me_6_rules_to_survive_I_followed_them_perfectly_and_I_almost_died.md

 *Shit!
 Did the car count as one?*

 He opened the back door and climbed in next to me.
 The smell of cheap cologne, wet leather, and stale tobacco filled the cramped space.
 But as he drew closer, I noticed something that turned my blood to ice.

-His hand grazed my thigh.
+His hand was grazing my thigh.
 He grabbed my wrist with a terrifying, brutal strength.

 "U-uncle..."
 I whimpered, shrinking against the door, clutching my wet scarf tightly over my chest.
 Look down.
 Don't look the demon in the eye.
 Rule 1.